-To understand this, it is important to comprehend that while broadly speaking a forecast is a prediction of a future event, in practical terms a forecast is a prediction of a future event which is given with sufficient advanced notification to be worthwhile.
+To understand this, it is essential to comprehend that while broadly speaking, a forecast is a prediction of a future event, in practical terms, a forecast is a prediction of a future event which is given with sufficient advanced notification to be worthwhile.
 For instance, a forecast could be improved for a football game by waiting until 1/2 the game is over.
 However, when half the game is over, it is too late to place a bet on the match.

 What is and What is Not a Forecast

 Therefore the forecast is not particularly useful because it occurs within the lead time of when some benefit from being received from it.
 The forecast for the game could be further improved by waiting until the minute before the match ends, but again it is hard to see how anyone would accept this as a forecast.
 One could not want to compare the prediction accuracy of a person who forecasts games while in progress versus those that forecast the game before the game begins.
 This, of course, brings up the topic of demand sensing and forecast accuracy “improvement.”
 Demand sensing does not help supply planning and does not affect inventory management.
 Furthermore, it reduces the data quality of forecasting history.

 I have a better definition of demand shaping.